Your rights if you have a disability

 The New York State Human Rights Law requires that efforts be made to accommodate the needs of persons with disabilities in housing.
 Specifically, the law requires that:

 "a person with a disability be permitted to make reasonable modifications to the occupied premises, if the modifications are necessary to have full use and enjoyment of the premises; reasonable accommodations be made in rules, policies, practices, or services, when such accommodations are necessary to permit a person with a disability equal opportunity to use and enjoy the housing."

-The Law also requires that all buildings constructed after March 13, 1991 provide that:
+The law also requires that all buildings constructed after March 13, 1991 must make sure that:

 - all doors are sufficiently wide to allow passage by persons in wheelchairs; and

 - all multi-family buildings contain accessible passageways, fixtures, outlets, bathrooms, and kitchens.

 How to file a complaint

 If you believe that you have been discriminated against because of your disability or denied a reasonable accommodation for your disability, you can file a complaint with the New York State Division of Human Rights.